 The Arizona Commerce Authority State Broadband Office recognizes that local hiring provisions can play a crucial role in promoting workforce development for marginalized neighborhoods and underrepresented populations, as well as helping communities to prosper.
-To that end, we will integrate criteria in the application scoring process around the principle of local hiring provisions.
-Additionally, the Arizona Commerce Authority will weigh applications with local hiring provisions higher in the application process.
+To that end, we will encourage subgrantees to hire local resources for the deployment of broadband infrastructure.
+Additionally, the Arizona Commerce Authority will track local hiring provisions through grant reporting.